premnagalla/extended_date/README.md

 Date.first_day_of_month_for(dat,day)
 - dat can be, date object / date string
-- day can be, case insensitive string of weekdays / below mentioned numbers representing weekdays
+- day can be, case insensitive string of weekdays / below mentioned numbers representing weekdays Date.wednesday_of_year(week, year)
+- week is week number starting from Jan 1 as week 1
+- year can be any valid year

 ### Instance Methods:
 first_day_of_month(day)